 Subsequently you take a walk through the picturesque Kuangxiangzi Alley as well as its surroundings.

 In the evening you will visit a Sichuan Opera.
 Overnight accommodation is at Chengdu.

 Day 3: SICHUAN TRAVEL: CHENGDU - GIANT BUDDHA OF LESHAN - MOUNT EMEI

 In the morning you drive to the ancient town Huanglongxi, located 40 km southeast of Chengdu.
 The history of this still pristine village can be traced back to the Western Han Dynasty.

 Then 1.5-hour drive to the Leshan Giant Buddha.
 With its 71 meters in height, this colossal and impressive statue of Buddha is the largest Buddhist sculpture in the world.
 It took more than 90 years to carve this structure out of a cliff in the 8th Century!
-You will visit the Dafo Park from where the unbelievable dimensions of the Dafo, which is the Chinese name, are even more impressive.

 After lunch, you take a short boat trip on the Dadu River.

 You continue your journey to Baoguo, the starting point to Emei Mountain, where you arrive in late afternoon.
 Overnight accommodation is at Baoguo at the foot of Emei Mountain.